Is Cliffs Natural Resources a Buffett Stock?

 Source: S&P Capital IQ. *Negative equity one or more years.

 Cliffs tends to generate a very high return on equity while employing a moderate amount of debt.

 CEO Kevin Sharer has been at the job since 2006.
 Prior to that, he worked at Rio Tinto in a number of positions over two decades.

 The Foolish conclusion

-So is Cliffs Natural Resources a Buffett stock?
-Perhaps.
-Although a great deal of the company's success in recent years is undoubtedly the result of strong commodity prices, on its face the company does exhibit several of the characteristics of a quintessential Buffett investment: consistent or growing earnings, high returns on equity with limited debt, tenured management, and a straightforward business.
+Regardless of whether Buffett would ever buy Cliffs, we've learned that the company actually exhibits several of the characteristics of a quintessential Buffett investment: consistent or growing earnings, high returns on equity with limited debt, tenured management, and a straightforward business.
 To stay up to speed on Cliffs' progress, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks by clicking here.